Homosassa

 Osprey can be spied over the river with a heavy fish in their talons.

-Excerpts may be used in electronic or print media with credit to John M. Taylor
+Excerpts may be used in electronic or print media with credit to J. M. Taylor